 Even I had limited understanding about unemployment laws eligibility requirements when I first went to work for a cost control company.

-I was once a bookkeeper for my father's construction company.
-Part of my job was to calculate and pay the quarterly unemployment taxes.
-I calculated them per a tax rate called an experience rating, on all employees wages .. at least until their gross earnings had reached a threshold called the wage base.
+I was once the bookkeeper for my father's construction company.
+A small part of my job was to calculate and pay quarterly unemployment taxes.
+Taxes were calculated for all wages paid to each employee up to the state wage base.
+(Usually 26 x the state maximum benefit amount).

 Be aware, maintaining the links below is a part-time job for me because states and federal governments move information all the time.

 If you find a broken link, please email me and I'll find where it wen and fix it.

 Many discussions in the Q&A's link to specific pages in many of the resources to help explain the reasoning behind any answer or question I might of asked.